groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-JPEG 2000 Core Image File (.jp2) is an image coding system and state-of-the-art image compression standard.
+Represents a JPEG 2000 Core Image File (.jp2), which is an image coding system and state-of-the-art image compression standard.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/jp2